Tangoe/Mobile-Procurement-API-Documentation/migration/toAtlas/index.md

 The Mobile Procurement API (MOBPROC) was originally designed to support two Tangoe backend platforms: Premium Mobile (Command) and Rivermine.
 We recently updated this API so that it can be adopted by subscribers to our new Atlas platform as well.

 Although Atlas offers a more robust experience than the older platforms, Tangoe has intentionally limited the scope of new Atlas functionality offered via MOBPROC to minimize effort required by API consumers when they migrate to Atlas.
 However, there are a few considerations to be aware of that could necessitate changes to the code for applications that consume the API.

+Currently, only a subset of the available MOBPROC endpoints have been implemented for Atlas.
+As additional endpoints are supported in the future, this page will be updated to identify any additional considerations that arise.

 <br/>